 Rationale

-University libraries are actively engaged in the Government’s research agenda, particularly through eResearch, institutional repositories and research skills training.
-CAUL will continue to respond to emerging opportunities to support and maximise research outcomes and develop strong relationships with research bodies in Australia and overseas.
+University libraries are actively engaged in their institutions’ and the Government’s research agenda, particularly through eResearch activity, institutional repositories and research skills training.
+CAUL will continue to respond to emerging opportunities to build library capability, maximise research outcomes and develop strong relationships with research bodies in Australia and overseas.

 Actions